 The 1950s was a vital decade for Rolex.
 It was the era where the brand doubled-down on the concept of the tool watch, bringing us models such as the Rolex Submariner for scuba divers exploring the ocean depths, the GMT-Master for transatlantic pilots crossing different time zones, and the Milgauss for scientists and engineers working in proximity of strong electromagnetic fields.

-By 1959, the net result of those turbulent formative years was a Sub that had come of age.
-The Rolex Submariner 5512 was built on the backs of its predecessors, a watch that retained all the elements that worked, discarded those that didn’t and introduced the definitive shape and design language for every subsequent iteration.
+By 1959, the net result of those turbulent formative years was a version of the Submariner div watch that had come of age.
+The Rolex Submariner 5512 was built on the backs of its predecessors, a watch that retained all the elements that worked, discarded those that didn’t, and introduced the definitive shape and design language for every subsequent iteration.
 Below, we’ll take a look at just what makes the reference 5512 so special.
-If you happen to own a Rolex Submariner 5512 and would like to know its value, please feel free to contact one of our Bob’s Watches specialists using our Sell Rolex form.

 Rolex Submariner Reference 5512